Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 Phthalates

 Phthalates are synthetic chemical compounds primarily used as plasticizers in the plastics industry.
-These substances impart flexibility and durability to plastics such as polyvinyl chloride (PVC).
-Chemically, they are esters of phthalic acid, which occur in various forms with different toxicological properties.
-The best-known representatives are diethylhexyl phthalate (DEHP), dibutyl phthalate (DBP), and benzyl butyl phthalate (BBP).
+These substances give plastics such as polyvinyl chloride (PVC) flexibility and durability.
+Chemically, they are esters of phthalic acid that occur in various variants with different toxicological properties.
+The best-known representatives are diethylhexyl phthalate (DEHP), dibutyl phthalate (DBP), and benzylbutyl phthalate (BBP).

-Phthalates are not chemically bound in the materials but can evaporate, leach out, or be released over time due to mechanical stress.
-This explains their widespread presence in the environment and indoors.
-They pose a particular danger to our pets, as dogs and cats can be exposed to a relatively higher load than humans due to their behavior (chewing on objects, grooming) and smaller body size.
+Phthalates are not firmly chemically bound in materials but can evaporate, leach out, or be released through mechanical stress over time.
+This explains their widespread distribution in the environment and indoors.
+They pose a particular danger to our pets, as dogs and cats may be exposed to proportionally higher levels than humans due to their behavior (chewing on objects, grooming) and smaller body size.

-The toxicological relevance of phthalates is mainly based on their property as endocrine disruptors – they can interfere with the hormone system and disturb various physiological processes.
-The accumulation of these substances in body tissue during chronic exposure is particularly problematic, as it can lead to long-term health damage.
+The toxicological relevance of phthalates is mainly based on their property as endocrine disruptors—they can interfere with the hormonal system and disrupt various physiological processes.
+Particularly problematic is the accumulation of these substances in body tissue with chronic exposure, which can lead to long-term health damage.

 The most important facts at a glance